Arthritis or Osteoarthritis?

 Genacol Optimum, the best ally for your joints

-Three clinical studies have proven that AminoLock® Collagen regenerates cartilage and helps relieve joint pain associated with osteoarthritis.
-Genacol Optimum, the 4 in 1 liquid solution, combines this exclusive ingredient with other essential elements to help maintain joint health:
+Three clinical studies have proven that AminoLock® Collagen regenerates cartilage and helps maintain healthy joints.
+Genacol Optimum, combines this exclusive ingredient with other essential elements to help to provide relief and to maintain joint health:

 - AminoLock® Collagen—regenerates the cartilage